nishamuktewar/techtree/shioulin/prophet_spin.md

 models more practical.

 Prophet makes these advantages concrete for a specific use case, forecasting.
-It makes sensible choices for a general purpose time series modeling function, and abstracts away the complexity of working with Stan behind idiomatic Python and R user interfaces that makes the approach even easier and quicker for data scientists and analysts.
-It's a great example or a robust, user-friendly probabilistic programming product.
+It makes sensible choices for a general purpose time series modeling function.
+Some flexibility is sacrified in the modeling choices, but the trade-off is a great one from the point of view of the intended typical Prophet user.
+It abstracts away the complexity of working with Stan's powerful but somewhat eccentric interfaces behind idiomatic Python and R APIs, which makes the system even easier and quicker for data scientists and analysts to use.
+Prophet is a great example or a robust, user-friendly probabilistic programming product.